FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 2. loadAccount

 Load a private key file in the format of 'PEM' or 'P12'.
-The loaded private key can be used to send transaction signatures.。However, if the console uses the public and private keys of the cipher machine, the command cannot be used because the public and private keys are placed inside the cipher machine.。
+The loaded private key can be used to send transaction signatures。However, if the console uses the public and private keys of the cipher machine, the command cannot be used because the public and private keys are placed inside the cipher machine。
 Parameters:

 - Private key file path: Supports relative path, absolute path and default path。By default, the account is loaded from the account configuration option 'keyStoreDir' of 'config.toml'.
 For details about the configuration item 'keyStoreDir', see [here](./sdk/java_sdk/config.html#id9)。

-- Account Format: Optional.
+- Account format: Optional.
 The file type of the loaded account.
 The file type is' pem 'and' p12 '.
-The default value is' pem '.。
+The default value is' pem '。

 ```shell
 [group0]: /apps>  loadAccount 0x6fad87071f790c3234108f41b76bb99874a6d813